livexords-nw/airfarmbot/README.md

 ---

-<h1 align="center">Airfarmbot Termux Edition</h1>
+<h1 align="center">Airfarmbot</h1>

-<p align="center">Automate your airdrop bot in Termux with session management powered by tmux!</p>
+<p align="center">Automate your airdrop bots with multi‑platform session management powered by tmux and CMD!</p>

 ---

-## 🚀 About Airfarmbot Termux Edition
+## 🚀 About Airfarmbot

-**Airfarmbot Termux Edition** is a tool designed to automate airdrop bots in Termux with built‑in session management using tmux.
-It ensures that your bots remain active and up‑to‑date even if tmux sessions disconnect.
-This version has been updated to run on Node.js, making installation and usage simpler for JavaScript developers.
-The tool also features a user‑friendly interface with enhanced logging (using colors and emojis).
+**Airfarmbot** is a tool designed to automate airdrop bots across multiple platforms including Termux, Linux, and Windows.
+It features built‑in session management using tmux on Termux/Linux and CMD on Windows, ensuring that your bots remain active and up‑to‑date even if sessions disconnect.
+This version has been updated to run on Node.js, simplifying installation and usage for JavaScript developers.
+The tool also boasts a user‑friendly interface with enhanced logging (using colors and emojis) and improved error handling.

 ---

-## 🌟 Version v2.15.2
+## 🌟 Version v3.0.0

 ### What's New in This Version

+- **Name Change:**
+  The project name has been updated from **Airfarmbot Termux Edition** to **Airfarmbot**.

+- **Multi‑Platform Support:**
+  Airfarmbot now supports three platforms:

+  - **Termux**
-- **Raw Query Option:**
+  - **Linux**
-  You can now add a `|raw` flag after the dApp URL in the `account.txt` file.

-  - If the `|raw` flag is added, the query output will be returned as raw data (without decoding), preserving percent-encoding (except for a single level of decoding so that "=" appears properly).
-  - If no flag is provided, the query output will be decoded for better readability.

-- **Improved TIMEOUT Error Handling:**
-  Global error handlers now suppress TIMEOUT errors that occur during repository updates and tmux session management, preventing these errors from cluttering your logs.
+  - **Windows** (session management using CMD)

+- **Updated Configuration:**
+  The `config_bot.json` file now includes a `divace` object to specify the target platform. **Only one platform should be selected at a time.**

 ---

 ## ⚙️ Key Features

-- **Auto-Run with Delay:**
+- **Auto‑Run with Delay:**
   Automatically run your bots at specified intervals to keep sessions active.

 - **Automatic Repository Updates:**
   Keeps your bot's code up‑to‑date using `git pull`.

-- **Detailed, User-Friendly Logging:**
+- **Detailed, User‑Friendly Logging:**
   Color‑coded logs with emojis provide clear and concise status updates and error messages.

 - **Telegram Session Management:**
   Automatically manages Telegram sessions for multiple accounts by storing session files locally.

 - **Raw Query Extraction:**
-  Sends a RequestWebView to your bot’s dApp URL and extracts the query data from the URL fragment (the portion after `tgWebAppData=`).
-  If the `|raw` flag is specified in the account file, the query is output in raw format; otherwise, it is decoded for readability.
+  Extracts query data from your bot’s dApp URL, with the option to output raw or decoded data.

+- **Improved Error Handling:**
+  Suppresses unnecessary errors to maintain clean logs.

+- **Multi‑Platform Compatibility:**
+  Supports Termux, Linux, and Windows for session management and bot automation.

 ---